UR2PhD-Program-UTA/ur2phd-uta-call/undergrads.md

 - For international students: Participation counts toward the 20 hours/week on-campus employment limit.
 Your total hours across this program plus any other on-campus work (paid or unpaid) must be 20 hours/week or less.
 If you plan to count hours already worked in a GRA position, that is allowed, but you cannot exceed 20 total hours/week.
 CPT is not supported by this program.

 - Commit to work on a research project through the semester
+- The program is cohort-based -- you and your partner (selected by faculty) must attend the same course session.
 - Enroll in a virtual course (choose one):
   - SESSION A: Tuesdays 7–9PM CT
   - SESSION B: Wednesdays 6–8PM CT